 In most cases, gum disease usually starts with neglect, though certain medications and medical conditions can also play a role.
 Many people do not realize that gum disease is actually a serious condition that may complicate existing diseases such as heart conditions, stroke, diabetes, Alzheimer’s disease, low birth weight, and respiratory illnesses.

 To avoid gum disease, a regular oral hygiene routine is essential.
 Brushing, flossing, and regular dental cleanings are the way to go if you are trying to keep your gums healthy.
 Each person is different, and we treat them on an individual basis to keep each one of our patients healthy.
 Together, we can tackle gum disease and restore your health.

 Diagnosing Gum Disease

-You may notice that we take measurements of your gums at your hygiene appointment.
+You may notice that we take measurements of your gums at your routine dental exam and teeth cleaning.
 Numbers like one, two, and three are all normal measurements.
 Numbers higher than three indicate a problem.
 What we are measuring is the pocketing between your gums and teeth.
 Your gums should tightly hug your teeth.
 This keeps out bacteria and decay beneath your gum line.

 Higher numbers indicate inflammation.
 The higher the number, the more serious your condition.
 Other symptoms of gum disease include bleeding when you brush or floss your teeth, painful gums, redness, and tooth mobility.